winnibear12/assignment2.github.io/README.md

 - It has better security.
 - It is mobile friendly.

-## What static genrators will use?
+## What static generator we will use?

 In this instruction, we will use [Jekyll](http://jekyllrb.com/).
 Jekyll is the most popular static site generator and it is designed to make a beautiful, functional documentation website.